AndreyTimoshenkov/user-list-from-json/README.md

 To run:

 1. Clone the repository using git clone;
-2. run 'npm install' (to install bootstrap for styling);
-3. run 'npx serve' to run the app locally;
+2. run 'npx serve' to run the app locally;
-4. Enjoy sorting and deleting the users!
+3. Enjoy sorting and deleting the users!